CSCI-GA-2820-SP23-003/customers/README.md

 To run the BDD tests, first start the service in a terminal by running `honcho start` and then run `behave` in another terminal.

 ## Using the service on Cloud/Kubernetes
+The service is currently hosted on a Kubernetes Cluster on IBM Cloud.

 Dev: http://159.122.179.165:31001/

 Prod: http://159.122.179.165:31002/